Anarchism in Greece: Early anarchism

 Persecuted anarchists and anarcho-syndicalists fled from Patras during the last years of the 19th century.
-The persecution began right after the International Conference of Rome for the Social Defense Against Anarchists, leading many anarcho-syndicalists that moved to Athens to establish the "Anarchist Workers Association" (Αναρχικός 'Εργατικός Σύνδεσμος).
+The persecution began right after the International Conference of Rome for the Social Defense Against Anarchists, leading many anarcho-syndicalists that moved to Athens to establish the Anarchist Workers Association (Αναρχικός 'Εργατικός Σύνδεσμος).
 They took part in the anarchist international congress held in Paris in 1900.
-"Epi ta Proso" (Επί τα πρόσω) was another group of anarchist intellectuals publicly advocating for anarchism in the Peloponnese that finally ended up in Athens before being dissolved.
+Epi ta Proso (Επί τα πρόσω) was another group of anarchist intellectuals publicly advocating for anarchism in the Peloponnese that finally ended up in Athens before being dissolved.

-As in the rest of Europe by that time, propaganda of the deed was employed by the Boatmen of Thessaloniki, a group of Bulgarian anarchists based in Salonica (then part of the Ottoman Empire), and Alexandros Schinas, who assassinated King George I in 1913 for reasons of either anarchist conviction or mental illness.
+As in the rest of Europe by that time, the so-called propaganda of the deed was employed by the Boatmen of Thessaloniki, a group of Bulgarian anarchists based in Salonica (then part of the Ottoman Empire), and Alexandros Schinas, who assassinated King George I in 1913 for reasons of either anarchist conviction or mental illness.

-In 1916, the anarcho-syndicalist Konstantinos Speras was an organizer of a miners strike in the island of Serifos.
-The strike was violently faced by the police leading to the death of four workers and wounding others.
-The workers, supported by their wives, responded by throwing stones killing three of the police and routing the others away.
-However, even though the strike was organized by an anarchist and the workers took control of government buildings (telegraph tower, police headquarters, town hall), the strikers raised a French flag and asked for protection from the French fleet, which at the time had some ships stationed in the neighboring island of Milos.
+In 1916, the anarcho-syndicalist Konstantinos Speras was a key organizer of a miners strike in the island of Serifos.
+The strike was violently opposed by the police, leading to the death of four workers and wounding others.
+The workers, supported by their wives, responded by throwing stones, killing three of the police and routing the others away.
+Although the strike was organized by an anarchist and the workers took control of municipal buildings (telegraph tower, police headquarters, town hall), the strikers raised a French flag and asked for protection from the French fleet, which at the time had ships stationed in the neighboring island of Milos.
 The strike and the aftermath resulted in the improvement of working conditions in the mines and the first application of the 8-hour working day in modern Greece.

-The anarcho-syndicalist current was present, but a minority, in the first years of the General Confederation of Greek Workers (GSEE) with anarchists such as Konstantinos Speras, Stavros Kouchtsoglou and Yannis Fanourakis trying to keep the confederation out of the politics scope and only to the trade union field.

-The Greek anarchist movement's momentum subsided in the 1920s as, among many factors, the Greek working class turned to Marxist ideology and the Communist Party of Greece, known for its hostility towards anarchists, appeared.
-Anarchists were expelled from GSEE.
-Reflecting Greek desire for a strong state, anarchism was eradicated in the 1930s and 1940s, between the Metaxas Regime, the Axis occupation of Greece, and the Greek Civil War.
+The Greek anarchist movement's momentum subsided in the 1920s as, among many factors, the Greek working class turned to Marxist ideology and the Communist Party of Greece, known for its hostility towards anarchists, was founded.
+Reflecting popular Greek desire for a strong state, an organized anarchist movement was dismantled in the 1930s and 1940s, between the effects of the Metaxas Regime, the Axis occupation of Greece, and the Greek Civil War.
 In times of changing government, Greeks relied on local government for resistance and security.

-An important figure is Plotino Rhodakanaty, born in 1828.
+An important figure of Greek anarchism is Plotino Rhodakanaty, born in 1828.
 His birthplace is disputed, some authors cite Athens, others cite other European capitals.
 Nevertheless, he is considered one of the most important figures in Mexican socialist thought.